keqianli/concept_based_relevance/compute_relevance/README.md

 ```
 $ bash ./train.sh
 ```
-and specify the input/output by changing the following variables at the begining of the script
+and specify the input/output by changing the following variables at the beginning of the script
 * ```TEXT```: the input text file
 * ```MODEL```: the path to store the model